State Of Emergency In California As Storm Knocks Out Power

 Affected areas include Los Angeles, Orange, Riverside, San Bernardino, San Diego and Santa Barbara.

-Nearly 700,000 customers were without power early Monday morning, according to the electricity supply tracker PowerOutage.
+Nearly 700,000 customers were without power early on Monday morning, according to the electricity supply tracker PowerOutage.

-Dozens of flights in and out of Los Angeles airport were delayed or canceled, according to flightaware.
+Dozens of flights in and out of Los Angeles airport were delayed or cancelled, according to flightaware.

-Palm trees are blown by strong wind as the second and more powerful of two atmospheric river storms arrives to Santa Barbara, California, on February 4, 2024.
-(Photo by David McNew / AFP)

-The National Weather Service had earlier issued a warning that a "strong Pacific storm system would bring impactful and dangerous flooding rains, heavy snow, strong winds, coastal flooding, and high surf to California".
+The National Weather Service (NWS) had earlier issued a warning that a“strong Pacific storm system would bring impactful and dangerous flooding rains, heavy snow, strong winds, coastal flooding, and high surf to California”.

 “Heavy rainfall will bring the threat for life-threatening flash, urban, and river flooding as well as debris flows and mudslides,” said NWS.

-The storm, packing gusts of 60 miles per hour or greater, is part of a "Pineapple Express", a weather phenomenon that grows in Hawaii from near where the tropical moisture is coming.
+The storm, packing gusts of 97km per hour or greater, is part of a“Pineapple Express”, a weather phenomenon that grows in Hawaii from near where the tropical moisture is coming.

 The US West Coast endured a difficult winter last year when a series of atmospheric rivers dumped billions of gallons of rain and snow.